Siemens Combino: Potsdam

 After a short period of service, many inhabitants of Potsdam noticed noises during the operation of the cars louder than those of the previously used Tatra cars.
 In March 2004, the 16 Potsdam cars were taken out of service.
 As a replacement, several Tatra cars which had been given to museums were taken back into service.
 The shortage was aggravated by the fact that several old cars had been sold to Hungary just a month before.
 In June 2004, Potsdam and Siemens "amicably" declared that the at the time 32 outstanding cars were not going to be delivered.
 This decision is likely to have consequences for other cities.

+Between 2017 and 2019 eight of the Potsdam Combinos were extended with an extra two modules, increasing their length to 42 m.

 Amsterdam

 In June 2004, the first Amsterdam Combinos passed the mileage threshold of 120000 km and were taken out of service.
 Earlier, Siemens technicians had identified stress fractures in the door segments of two of Amsterdam's oldest cars.
 But, according to Siemens, those turned out not to be dangerous, which is why the cars continued to be used.
 At the end of April 2004, it was decided not to call upon the twelve undelivered cars which were outstanding at that time.